supercollider/supercollider.github.io/development/building-raspberrypi.md

 notes
 --
 * if you want to ssh in and run this sc version as headless, run the command `export DISPLAY=:0.0` before starting jackd.
-* if the `make -j 4` build step returns an error you might just have run out of memory. try running the same command again or decrease the gpu memory in raspi-config advanced.
+* if the `make -j 4` build step returns an error it might just have run out of memory. try running the make command again without `-j 4` or decrease the gpu memory in raspi-config advanced.
 * the cpu benchmarks for this scide version is: ~0.68 and ~22% for rpi3, ~1.01 and ~25% for rpi2